Jasmeet094/aws-vpc-terraform/README.md

 # VPC Infrastructure with Terraform

 This project creates a Virtual Private Cloud (VPC) and its associated resources using Terraform.
 The project follows a modular approach for creating a scalable and reusable VPC architecture in AWS.
+You Only need to change the values in the config/tfvars files

 ## Table of Contents
 - [Overview](#overview)